The page has been translated by Gen AI.

 servicewatch-agent-manager-windows-amd64.exeServiceWatch Agent Manager for Windows

-1. Define the Agent configuration file of ServiceWatch Agent Manager for the Open Telemetry Collector for ServiceWatch.
+1. Define the Agent configuration file in ServiceWatch Agent Manager for the ServiceWatch Open Telemetry Collector.

 namespaceCustom namespace for custom metrics

-• Namespace is a logical division used to classify and group metrics, and is specified as a custom metric to classify custom metrics
+• A namespace is a logical separation used to distinguish and group metrics, designated as a custom metric for separating custom metrics

-• Namespace must be 3~128 characters including English, numbers, spaces, and special characters (_-/), and must start with English.
+• A namespace must be 3 to 128 characters long, may include letters, numbers, spaces, and special characters (-_/), and must start with a letter.

 accessKeyIAM authentication key Access Key